OctopusDeploy/blog/blog/2021-07/custom-docker-registry/index.md

 Do you wonder what happens when you do a `docker push` or `docker pull`?
 Behind the scenes, a repository, like Docker Hub, implementing the [Docker V2 HTTP API](https://docs.docker.com/registry/spec/api/) specification, is responding to these requests to receive or deliver Docker images.
 This specification is open for anyone to implement though, and you can learn much about Docker from a minimal docker registry implementation.

-In this post we create a C# server that successfully responds to the `docker push` or `docker pull` commands, and in the process you get to see the individual components that make up a Docker image.
+In this post, we create a C# server that successfully responds to the `docker push` or `docker pull` commands.
+In the process you get to see the individual components that make up a Docker image.

 ## Docker API for pushing and pulling images